jimdavis1/Viral_Annotation/README.md

 It is worth noting that:
 1. Query sequences don't need to be be aligned, but it is easier to deal with them if they are.
+2. The coordinates are sequence specific.
-2. If query sequences are derived from an alignment they should not contain gap characters upstream of the splice junction.
+3. If query sequences are derived from an alignment they should not contain gap characters upstream of the splice junction.
+Gaps should be removed and coordinates updated accordingly.
-3. All query sequences must be in the forward direction
+4. All query sequences must be in the forward direction
 <br>

 Fasta headers are formatted in the following way:<br>